jackpowers/yaEngageCucumberTest/README.md

-This app uses Selenium, Cucumber, and Gherkin to verify that some links are working on the YA Engage homepage.
+This app uses Selenium, Cucumber, and Gherkin to verify that links are working on the YA Engage homepage.

 ###  Tools: